Heritage Corridor: Route

-Between 2014 and 2019 annual ridership remained steady at roughly 730,000.
-Due to the COVID-19 pandemic, ridership dropped to 177,838 passengers in 2020 and to 82,197 passengers in 2021.

 Excursion service

 Metra has offered "Rails, Trails, and Ales" excursion service on Saturdays in the fall of 2021; 2023; and 2024, and the summer of 2022.
 In 2021, two trains in each direction made all stops between Union Station and Joliet from September 18 to October 16.
 In 2022, three trains in each direction made all stops between Union Station and Joliet from July 2 to September 3.
 In 2023, three trains in each direction made all stops between Union Station and Joliet from September 9 to October 14.
 In 2024, three trains in each direction made all stops between Union Station and Joliet from September 7 to October 12.

 Rails, Trails, and Ales service did not return in 2025.